 3.)
 Guduchi

 As one of the most significant herbs in Ayurvedic, Guduchi helps to improve gut health and the immune system.
-Through this process, it’s believed to relieve anxiety and stress as well as promoting cognition and memory. ⁶
+This process may relieve anxiety and stress and promote cognition and memory. ⁶

 4.)
 Shankapushpi

-Also known as “morning glory,” Shankapushpi is a memory booster and brain tonic that can actively improve intelligence and cognitive functioning.
-Furthermore, people have used this herb to treat other mental health conditions, such as depression and anxiety. ⁷
+Also known as “morning glory,” Shankapushpi is a memory booster and brain tonic that can improve intelligence and cognitive functioning.
+Furthermore, people have used this herb to treat other mental health conditions, such as anxiety and depression. ⁷

 5.)
 Ghee

 Ghee is a synonym for clarified butter and is made by separating milk solids from butterfat in processed water.
 This allows for a unique taste while also providing some health benefits.
-Under Ayurveda, we should be incorporating Ghee into our regular diet.
+Under Ayurveda, we should incorporate Ghee into our regular diet.

-While there’s only so much research, Ghee may help improve digestion, intelligence, memory and allow for smoother performance of the sense organs.
+While there’s only so much research, Ghee may help improve digestion, intelligence, and memory.
+It also allows for smoother performance of the sense organs.
 As a dietary supplement, it may rejuvenate the body which can help to clarify the mind. ⁸

 Other Ayurveda Therapies for ADHD

-In order to garner the most from herbs, Ayurveda recommends a handful of other therapies that help in voice, memory, and intelligence development.
+To garner the most from herbs, Ayurveda recommends other therapies that help in voice, memory, and intelligence development.
 These include:

-• Abyanga – Better known in the West as a “body oil massage,” this therapy helps to alleviate muscles in the body while also soothing the mind.
+- Abyanga – Better known in the West as a “body oil massage,” this therapy helps to alleviate muscles in the body and soothe the mind.

-• Shirodhara – While typically used for heat-related illnesses, this therapy involves pouring medicinal liquids over the head.
-It may be able to calm your mind, increase concentration, promote sleep, and relieve anxiety.
+- Shirodhara – While typically used for heat-related illnesses, this therapy involves pouring medicinal liquids over the head.
+It may calm your mind, increase concentration, promote sleep, and relieve anxiety.
 Not to mention, it may help to improve reaction time.

 While these therapies may not be as beneficial as traditional therapies (such as psychotherapy), you may find them useful when implemented alongside conventional treatments.